phpDocumentor/phpDocumentor/docs/manual/for-users/plugins.rst

 ..
 NOTE::

-    You can have multiple methods which consume the same event.
-DocBlox will execute them all in order of appearance in the listener.
+    You can have multiple methods which consume the same event. phpDocumentor will execute them all in order of appearance in the listener.

 Manual connecting